Abdulhadi333/Cyber-Security-HelpLlne-System-/README.md

 - Manage the specialists cybersecurity.
 - Manage the users.
-- Manage subjects(vulnerabilities, and attacks) page.
+- Manage content(vulnerabilities, and attacks) page.

 ## User Stories